Ophir provides an update on recent drilling activity in Indonesia and Thailand.

 Ophir has a 100% operated interest in the Bualuang oil field in the Gulf of Thailand.

 Phase 4 of the development of the Bualuang field was confirmed in 2017.
 This has seen 9.9 MMbo of contingent resource converted into 2P reserves.
-The phase 4 development will commence in 2H 2018.Close
+The phase 4 development commenced in 2H 2018 with the drilling of three new wells and four workovers.Close

 - The Bualuang field has been on-stream since 2008